 - The word “but” tends to erase everything that comes before it.
 See if you can just end the sentence, or use “and” instead.
 For example: That’s an exciting idea, AND it would be helpful if you could help me understand…

 Move Off The Solution comes from FranklinCovey’s award-winning sales training, Helping Clients Succeed: Qualifying Opportunities.
-If you are interested in exploring whether or not the training is a good fit for your sales team, join us for a preview event in a city near you.
+If you are interested in exploring whether or not the training is a good fit for your sales team, join us for a complimentary webcast.